GLIDE-LLC/docs/wp-engine-environments-workflow/README.md

 This document explains what is the purpose of each environment type and why and how to use it in development workflow.

-This document deals with all rules that we have to be followed when working with different types of environments in WP Engine account.
+This document also deals with all rules that have to be followed when working with different types of environments in WP Engine account.

 <br>
 <br>